sarvex/jina-now/README.md

    S3 bucket
    - Elasticsearch (will be available in upcoming versions)
 ```

-If you choose `DocumentArray name`, NOW asks for your DocumentArray ID or URL.
+You can choose a demo dataset to get started quickly.
+The demo datasets are hosted by NOW which can be easily
+used to build a search application.
+There is a large variety of datasets, including images, text, and audio.

+If you would like to use your own custom data, you can choose `DocumentArray name`.
+You will be asked to provide the
+DocumentArray ID (or name) or URL of your dataset.

 ```commandline
 ?
 Please enter your DocumentArray name:
 ```

+You can also choose the local folder option to upload your data, in which case
-If you instead choose the local folder option, NOW asks for the path to the folder:
+NOW asks for the path to the folder containing your data:

 ```commandline
 ?
 Please enter the path to the local folder:
 ```

+Perhaps your data is stored in an S3 bucket, which is an option NOW also supports.
+In this case,
-If you choose the S3 bucket option, NOW asks for the URI to the S3 bucket, as well as the credentials and region thereof:
+NOW asks for the URI to the S3 bucket, as well as the credentials and region thereof.

 ```commandline
 ?
 Please enter the S3 URI to the folder: